Friday, February 06, 2026

 Friday, November 07, 2025

-Haiku Talks: The Spacious Moment—Haiku and the Art of Presence
+Haikai Talks: The Spacious Moment—Haikai and the Art of Presence

 From a Series written for Triveni Haikai, India, November 2025.